-Save money, benefit your garden, and help preserve the environment—all at the same time—with this simple DIY project.
-It's a win-win all around.
+Save money, benefit your garden, and help out the environment all at the same time with this simple DIY project.

 What You Need